slfnk/vibe-guide-sma/places.md

 - Price: $
 - Location: 20.915316999999998, -100.7594373
 - Google Maps: https://www.google.com/maps/place/?q=place_id:ChIJQfZYPuhRK4QRGtns5OxKFQo
-An interesting entry in town serving dishes from Toluca, like you would see driving west through the pines from CDMX.
+An interesting entry on the working class entry road to town, serving regional delights from Toluca, a city to the west of CDMX.
 The electric green chorizo looks alarming at first, but is actually colored from a stellar blend of greens and bright herbs.
-You can also find them serving chorizo at the Tuesday/Sunday Tianguis up above town, which is an exciting visit if you can time it correctly.
+You can also find them serving chorizo at the Tuesday/Sunday Tianguis up above town, which is a killer visit if you can time it correctly.

 ---